 Knockout City released on May 21, 2021.
 Check out our first impressions here.

 EA announced Knockout City during a Nintendo Direct live presentation on February 17, 2021.
 It’s coming to multiple gaming platforms including Switch, PS4, PS5, Xbox One, Xbox Series X|S, and Windows.

-Knockout City is due for release on May 21, 2021, meaning gamers don’t have long to wait until they can jump into the ring for some wild dodgeball action.
+Knockout City released on May 21, 2021, so gamers can jump into the ring for some wild dodgeball action right now!

 The game is the latest creation from indie developers Velan Studios, the studio behind Nintendo’s Mario Kart Live: Home Circuit.
 EA is publishing the game under its EA Originals label.

 A few trailers were revealed ahead of launch, each of which shows off different aspects of the game.
 The first was released during a Nintendo Direct livestream, and the second during Sony’s State of Play presentation.